joseavr/cheat-sheets/Javascript/JS Classes.md

 ## Instance Variables
 - `Instance Variables` are available across all objects but unique for each object.
-- <mark style="background: #CACFD9A6;">In other words, an instance variable from one object differs from another object.</mark> For instance:
+- In other words, an instance variable from one object differs from another object.
+For instance:
 ```js
 student_1.name = "Jose"
 student_2.name = "Kevin"